LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-interfaces/README.md

 ## Comparison to Abstract Classes

-We mentioned above -- and you likely noticed yourself -- that interfaces share some characteristics with abstract classes.
-Recall that an abstract class is one declared with the `abstract` keyword.
-You may not create an object from an abstract class, and like an interface, an abstract class is allowed to contain methods that only have signatures (that is, they don't have implementation code).
+We mentioned above - and you likely noticed yourself - that interfaces share some characteristics with abstract classes.
+Recall that an *abstract* class is one declared with the `abstract` keyword.
+Like an interface, you may not create an object from an abstract class and they are both allowed to contain methods that only have signatures (i.e., that don't have implementation code).

 The main differences between interfaces and abstract classes are:
 - You *implement* an interface, while you *extend* an abstract class.
 The net effect of this is that a class may implement many interfaces while also extending a class.
 - An abstract class may contain non-abstract methods.
 In other words, it may contain methods that have code.
 Interfaces may not.
-- Abstract classes should be used to collect and specify behavior by related classes, while an interface should be used to specify related behaviors that may be common across unrelated classes.
+- Abstract classes should be used to collect and specify behavior by *related* classes, while an interface should be used to specify related behaviors that may be common across *unrelated classes*.

 For example, we could implement `IComparer` in many ways, to sort a wide variety of classes whose objects may be compared to one another: `Date` (compare by temporal order), `Student` (compare by GPA), `Person` (compare by age), `City` (compare by population).
 However, it's unlikely that these classes would have any implementable behavior that would warrant that they have the same base class.

 ## Benefits of Using Interfaces

 Interfaces are great!
 Trust us, they really are.
-Once you get use to them, you'll begin to think more abstractly about which *behaviors* your code requires rather than which *classes* your code requires.
+Once you get used to them, you'll begin to think more abstractly about which *behaviors* your code requires rather than which *classes* your code requires.
 This means you'll be able to code to interfaces instead of coding to classes, and your code will become more flexible and extensible.

-Here are a few benefits of using interfaces:
+Here are a few benefits of using interfaces (aka "Coding to an Interface"):

 - You can only extend one class, but you may implement many interfaces.
 - You can extend a class and implement an interface at the same time.
-- By declaring variables and parameters as interface types, you make your useful for a much wider variety of situations.
+- By declaring variables and parameters as interface types, you make your code more useful for a wider variety of situations.
 - When you declare properties and return types to be interface types, you decouple code using your classes from the actual class types you use.
 This means that you are free to change the specific implementation of your classes without affecting those using them.
 For example, if from a public method you returned an object of type `IEnumerable<Job>` then you would be free to change the method's internal structure to use, say, a [HashSet](https://msdn.microsoft.com/en-us/library/bb359438(v=vs.110).aspx) instead of a [List](https://msdn.microsoft.com/en-us/library/6sh2ey19(v=vs.110).aspx).

 Remember that you don't need to start creating interfaces to use their power!
 When working with collections, in particular, think about the behaviors that your code requires, and declare variables and parameters to be interface types if you only need to use specific behaviors such as ordering or iteration.